Vradiivka: History

 Aryeh Leib Schochet, a Chassidic scholar, became a rabbi in Vradiivka in the 19th century.

 In the 1920s, the current area of the district belonged to Odessa Governorate.
 In 1923, uyezds in Ukrainian Soviet Socialist Republic were abolished, and the governorates were divided into okruhas.
 In 1923, Velyka Vradiivka Raion with the administrative center in Vradiivka was established.
 It belonged to Pervomaisk Okruha.
 In 1925, the governorates were abolished, and okruhas were directly subordinated to Ukrainian SSR.
 In 1930, okruhas were abolished, and on 27 February 1932, Odessa Oblast was established, and Velyka Vradiivka was included into Odessa Oblast.
 In February 1954, Velyka Vradiivka Raion was transferred to Mykolaiv Oblast.
 In January 1963, during the abortive Khrushchyov administrative reform, Velyka Vradiivka Raion was abolished and merged into Kryve Ozero Raion.
 In 1964, Velyka Vradiivka was renamed Vradiivka.
 On 8 December 1966 Vradiivka Raion with the administrative center in Vradiivka was established on the lands previously belonging to Kryve Ozero Raion.
 In 1967, Vradiivka was granted urban-type settlement status.

 On 18 July 2020, Vradiivka Raion was abolished as part of the administrative reform of Ukraine, which reduced the number of raions of Mykolaiv Oblast to four.
 The area of Vradiivka Raion was merged into Pervomaisk Raion.
+On 26 January 2024, a new law entered into force which abolished the status of urban-type settlement status, and Vradiivka became a rural settlement.